jb-xyz/openGBW/README.md

 Eureka XL: https://thangs.com/designer/jbear-xyz/3d-model/Eureka%20Mignon%20XL%20OpenGBW%20scale%20addon-834667?manualModelView=true

+These _should_ fit any grinder in the Mignon line up as far as I can tell.

+There's also STLs for a universal scale in the repo, though it is mostly meant as a starting off point to create your own.
+You can use the provided files, but you'll need to print an external enclosure for the ESP32, relay and any other components your setup might need.

 ### Todo:

-- add option to change grind start/stop behaviour.
+- ~add option to change grind start/stop behaviour.
 Right now it pulses for 50ms, this works if its hooked up to the push button of a Eureka grinder.
-Other models might need constant input while grinding
+Other models might need constant input while grinding~ done
 - add mounting options and cable routing channels to base
 - more detailed instructions (with pictures!)
 - other grinders?